mxxx222/converto-business-os-quantum-mvp-1/README.md

 ## 🤝 Contributing

 This is a commercial project.
-For partnership inquiries, contact: hello@converto.fi
+For partnership inquiries, contact: info@converto.fi

 ---